Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### PSX DOOM CE

 - **Evil Unleashed/Ultimate DOOM:** PSX campaign.
 The maps included here are based on conversions made for the PSX Doom TC.
 Maps that were absent from the original console release come from the PSX Doom Lost Levels community project.
-- **Sigil:** Same as Sigil 1.2 by John Romero, but with colored lighting.
 - **Hell on Earth/DOOM II:** PSX campaign.
 The maps included here are based on conversions made for the PSX Doom TC.
 Maps that were absent from the original console release come from the PSX Doom Lost Levels community project.
 - **No Rest For The Living:** A reimagination of the Xbox mapset.
 The maps included here are based on conversions by Dexiaz and Salahmander2 for the PSX Doom TC.
 - **Bonus maps:** Tech Gone Bad and Phobos Mission Control by BlackxZodiac13, originally created for the PSX Doom TC (based on the maps by John Romero).